cicada-lang/cicada-solo/README.md

 Categorical semantics in action.
-- Maybe we can not implement it yet, but it is still worth using it to study category theory more formally.
+- Maybe we can not implement it yet, but it is still worth using it to study category theory in a more formal way.